e-vision-project/Supermarket-Information-Abstraction/README.md

 Kordopatis-Zilos, G., Papadopoulos, S., Patras, I., & Kompatsiaris, Y. (2017, January).
 Near-duplicate video retrieval by aggregating intermediate cnn layers.
 In International conference on multimedia modeling (pp. 251-263).
 Springer, Cham.
 ```

 Then, during the second step, the features are used in a matlab script by a linear-kernel Support Vector Machine.
 Please note that the features of the 1st step should be put in the matlab path as a ".npy" file.
 The provided version operates on the features from images captured during the on-site visits of the e-Vision project.
+The employed images/features are not provided so as to preserve participants' privacy.

 If you use this code for your research, please cite our paper:
 ```